ianbusko/reusable-components-library/README.md

  </ItemGroup>
 ```

 At this point, we have a library with a single class and a view in it.
-In the next section, we're going to see how to load it into a View.
+In the next section, we're going to see how to load use it.

-### Using the Library
+### Using the Library in a Project
-Start by opening up your Web Application project.
+Start by opening up your Web Application project (`ComponentLibrary.UI`).
 On the `_Layout` view, replace the default navigation markup with this:
 ``` C#
 @await Component.InvokeAsync(nameof(ComponentLibrary.ViewComponents.NavComponent))
 ```

 At this point, Intellisense should give you an error because we haven't actually loaded the library yet.

-Add a reference to `ComponentLibrary` from `ComponentLibrary.UI`.
+Add a reference to the `ComponentLibrary` project from `ComponentLibrary.UI`.

 Now we need to tell the Razor Engine to load Views from inside the library.
 In `Startup.cs` in the `ConfigureServices` method, add this snippet of code:
 ```C#